 Field Description Task# No changes can be made to objects in a workspace unless the programmer has selected a Task to work under.
 The task# is assigned to the object version when the version is created.
 Many object versions can be created under the same task number.
 Event The Workspace Event History number for the latest action taken on the selected Object and the first Release in which the event appeared.
 If the object has a WIP status then the event field contains the message, "Work in Process."
 Pmodule Product module codes are assigned to an object when it is first created.
 Version Version code of the PDBASE object.
 A version code has three, two-digit parts: level, revision, and patch.
 Use the ARROW keys to scroll through each version of the PDBASE object that is assigned to the workspace.
 Status The status of the object version can be Work in Process (WIP) or complete.
 Changes can only be made to objects that have a WIP status.
 A WIP status is assigned to object versions when they are created from the Version Menu.
 The status field also shows the status of the source associated with the object as CURRENT, ARCHIVED, NEW, or MODIFIED.
 In addition, the status field also shows the current share status value.
 The share status value is Task, Group, Public, or Central.
-DataServer Indicates whether or not the database is a DataServer schema holder for a non-Progress database.
+64-bit Seq Determines if 64-bit values (INT64) can be used for sequences for this PDBASE object.
+The PDBASE object must be checked out to modify this value.
+DataServer Indicates whether or not the database is a DataServer schema holder for a non-OpenEdge database.
 Db Type The type of database (PROGRESS, ORACLE, ODBC, etc.).
 Physical Name Physical name of database.
-This field can contain a relative path to the database from the root directory or a fully qualified path starting with a (/) character if the database is not located in the workspace directory structure.
+This field can contain a relative path to the database from the root directory or a fully qualified path starting with a (/) character if the database is not located in the

+Field Description workspace directory structure.
 Note that if the physical name field is left blank, Roundtable does not attempt to connect the database when the workspace is connected.

-Field Description Connect Order A field that controls the order in which Roundtable connects to multiple databases.
-Connection Parameters A set of fields for the Progress connection parameters.
+Connect Order A field that controls the order in which Roundtable connects to multiple databases.
+Connection Parameters A set of fields for the OpenEdge connection parameters.
 When connecting to an application database, Roundtable supplies the user ID and password you used to log into Roundtable.
-To avoid this, you specify a user ID and password using the -U and -P options.
-It is possible to pass a blank user ID and password with a connection parameter specification of -U " " -P " ".
+To avoithis, you specify a user ID and password using the -U and -P options.
+It is possible to pass a blank user ID and password with connection parameter specification of -U " " -P " ".